Skip to main content Skip to footer

 • participate in strategy sessions with faculty on how to develop witness examination questions and argument;

-• practice their litigation skills six to seven times within their peer group (four of these practice sessions use live witnesses who play the role of lay or expert witnesses from the fact pattern);
+• practice their litigation skills within their peer group (practice sessions may use live witnesses who play the role of lay or expert witnesses from the fact pattern);

 • receive critiques from faculty about participants’ skills during the small group practice sessions; and

-• receive four 1:1 coaching sessions during the in-person TST days to discuss skills, style, and personal demeanor via review of video recordings taken during several small group practice sessions.
+• receive four 1:1 coaching sessions to discuss skills, style, and personal demeanor via review of video recordings taken during several small group practice sessions.

 Trial Skills Training faculty includes: